 I’ve also realized writing and blogging is my calling.
 The work is difficult at times, but I love it!

 The money has also been *ahem* great.
 I earned over six figures my second year writing full-time, and my income has exploded to greater heights every year since.
-And of course, that doesn’t include the six-figure income from this blog or the income from my writing course, EarnMoreWriting.com.
+And of course, that doesn’t include the six-figure income from this blog or the income from our courses, EarnMoreWriting.com and EarnMoreBlogging.net.